Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

 \item \textbf{LongFact-Objects} \citep{wei2024long} requests detailed descriptions for a queried object and expects a document-level response that is typically very long, often exceeding a thousand tokens (see Appendix \ref{sec:appendix_case_study} for detailed examples).
 The evaluation process is similar to the one described in \cite{wei2024long}, which involves splitting the long response into a series of atomic facts and then assessing their truthfulness separately.
 We employ LLaMA3.1-70B-Instruct to divide atomic facts and use GPT-4 to assess whether each fact is truthful.
 The adopted metrics include the proportion of truthful facts (\emph{Precision}), the number of truthful facts divided by 128 (\emph{Recall@128}), and the \emph{F1@128} score that integrates the previous two metrics.
 120 samples are used for evaluation.
 Evaluation results of recall and F1 metrics at other intervals are provided in Appendix \ref{sec:additional_metrics_longfact}. \end{itemize} Notably, the response lengths on the three benchmarks span sentence-level, paragraph-level, and document-level, respectively, reflecting progressively greater challenges in enhancing factuality.

-\paragraph{Compared Methods} We compare our method with \emph{greedy decoding} (\textbf{Greedy}) and \emph{decoding by contrasting layers} \citep[\textbf{DoLa}]{chuang2024dola}.
-In addtion, we also compare it with two other types of ensemble-based methods that involves repeated sampling to produce a refined result, including \emph{Universal Self-Consistency} \citep[\textbf{USC}]{chen2023usc} and \emph{Self-reflection} \citep[\textbf{SR}]{madaan2024self}.
-USC concatenates the sampled responses in one prompt and directly instructs the LLM to select the most consistent one from them.
-SR also concatenates the sampled responses as an input, and asks the model to reflect on them and extract the factual information in them to produce a new response.
+\paragraph{Compared Methods} We compare our method with (1) \emph{greedy decoding} (\textbf{Greedy}) and (2) \emph{decoding by contrasting layers} \citep[\textbf{DoLa}]{chuang2024dola}.
+In addtion, we also compare it with five ensemble-based methods that also involves repeated sampling to produce a refined result, including: (3) \emph{Universal Self-Consistency} \citep[\textbf{USC}]{chen2023usc} concatenates the sampled responses in one prompt and directly instructs the LLM to select the most consistent one from them; (4) \emph{Self-reflection} \citep[\textbf{SR}]{madaan2024self} also concatenates the sampled responses as an input, and asks the model to reflect on them and extract the factual information in them to produce a new response; (5) \emph{Selection-based self-endorsement} \citep[\textbf{SE-SL}]{wang-etal-2024-SE} prompts the LLM to divide the response into a sequence of facts and then calculates a self-endorsement score for each response by checking the consistency between each fact within it and all other sampled responses, selecting the response with the highest score as the final output; (6) \emph{Regeneration-based self-endorsement} (\textbf{SE-RG}) is a variant of SE-SL, which regenerates a new output with some of the facts extracted from the sampled responses (7) \emph{Fine-grained Self-consistency} \citep[\textbf{FSC}]{wang-etal-2024-FSC} instructs the LLM to extract common segments among sampled responses and regenerate a new output accordingly.